 Fixed odds are quite simple.
 When you place a bet the bookmaker will have the odds displayed for each runner.
 At the time you place the bet those are the odds you will receive if your horse wins.
 This can be a good method of betting on a race if you are betting on a horse who’s odds are shortening although in Melbourne Cup betting we recommend you take tote odds as fixed odds are usually a lot less.

-The 2017 Melbourne Cup is set to be another cracking contest and as per usual, tough to predict.
-International raiders are well supported in the market with Red Cardinal the current favourite in betting.
+The 2018 Melbourne Cup is set to be another cracking contest and as per usual, tough to predict.

 Melbourne Cup Favourites